sumankalia/sumankalia/README.md

 I've a great interest in building great solutions and learn new technologies.

-Beside from the a full time coding job.
+Beside from the full time development job.
 I do like to create content for my youtube channel - [Suman Kalia](https://www.youtube.com/channel/UCCZekpXafiuoRFzLrm_ji8g)

 🔗 Links
 [Linkedin](https://www.linkedin.com/in/suman-kumar-078b4140/) [dev.to](https://dev.to/sumankalia)